 Symptoms

-Athletes with a hip pointer injury are likely to experience tenderness and pain, sometimes intense, where they have been injured.
-Bruising and swelling may be present, and athletes may experience a limited range of motion in the hip.
-The injury can also result in bleeding into the abdominal muscles, which are connected to the iliac crest.
+Athletes with a hip pointer injury are likely to experience tenderness and pain, sometimes intense, in the area where they have been injured.
+Lateral hip pain, bruising, and swelling may be present, and athletes may experience a limited range of motion in the hip.
+The injury can also result in bleeding into the abdominal muscles connected to the iliac crest.
 Because the abdominal muscles are affected, common symptoms also include pain when:

 • Walking